About

 About my practice

-Ida Lawrence is a visual artist who mixes storytelling and painting, mostly.
+Ida Lawrence is a visual artist who delights in bringing stories to life through painting.

 My narrative paintings combine text, images and (imperfect) patterns to tell stories of (mis)understanding, (dis)connection, generosity, failure and surprise.
 They make a big deal out of small observations, tiny gestures and little feelings I’ve experienced or imagined in the places I’ve lived: Australia, Indonesia and, since 2019, Germany.